spencertipping/ni/doc/ni_by_example_1.md

 We have reviewed every operator previously except the last.

-###`p'...'`: Map Perl over rows
+### `p'...'`: Map Perl over lines
-When you think of writing a simple data processing program in Python, Ruby, C, or even Perl, think about how many keystrokes are spent loading libraries that are used mostly implicitly; and if they're not loaded, the program won't run (or, it will run, but it's bad style, or it's hard to test, or it's okay for a small script, but it's too hard to read, or it's _dangerous_).
+When you think of writing a simple data processing program in Python, Ruby, C, or even Perl, think about how many keystrokes are spent loading libraries that are used mostly implicitly; and if they're not loaded, the program won't run.

 Even the act of writing a script that reads from standard input and writes to standard output, maybe compiling it, and then calling it with arguments from the command line requires a lot of task-switching.

 `ni` removes all of that; the moment you type `p'...'`, you're dropped directly into the middle of your Perl main subroutine, with `$_` already set implicitly to the incoming line of the input stream.

-###`r()`: Emit row
+### `r()`: Emit row

 Up to this point we have not discussed how or what the Perl operator returns; it turns out that this is less intuitive than one might expect.